kurtosis-tech/kurtosis/docs/docs/cli-reference/analytics-disable.md

 slug: /analytics-disable
 ---

-Kurtosis has the ability to send product analytics metrics, enabling us to understand our users better so that we can improve the product over time.
-While this capability is enabled by default, you may choose to opt-out by running the following command:
+Kurtosis has functionality to collect product analytics metrics so we can make data-driven product decisions.
+These metrics are [anonymized, obfuscated, and never given to third parties](../explanations/metrics-philosophy.md)).

+Anonymous metrics collection is enabled by default, but you can turn it off by running:

 ```bash
 kurtosis analytics disable
 ```

-This data is private, anonymized, obfuscated, and can be opted-out from.
-To learn more, we encourage you to read more about our [metrics philosophy](../explanations/metrics-philosophy.md).